 - Can I operate a business out of my home?

 - Do I need Planning approval to replace, repave, and/or restripe my parking lot?

 How do I get approval to remove a tree on my property?

 A tree permit may be required to remove a tree on your property.
 There is no charge for a Tree Removal Permit or inspection.
 Tree permits are NOT required for Ash trees, dead trees, orchard style fruit trees, and trees under eight inches in diameter (unless it is in a designated woodland area).
 If you are unsure about the viability, size, or type of tree you have, contact the Planning Department.
 If your tree does not fall under any of these categories, request a permit by either calling (248) 796-4156 or submitting the Tree Removal Application form (pdf).
 If calling, leave your name, address, phone number, number of trees for possible removal, location of trees and reasons for removal.
 Staff will inspect within two days, and you will receive a written response in the mail.
 We require removal by a City licensed tree contractor.
 The Planning Department has a list of Licensed Tree Contractors which may be obtained by contacting (248) 796-4156.

 Can I build on my vacant property or lot?

 The Planning Department can determine conformance with Zoning Ordinance requirements for minimum lot area and width requirements (based on the property’s zoning).
 We can also verify the existence of wetlands on the property that could potentially pose a problem for construction.
 Regarding existing recorded development restrictions or easements, please contact the Oakland County Register of Deeds Tract Index Division at (248) 858-0596.
-You will need to provide them with a parcel ID number (or Sidwell number) to obtain information recorded against the property.
-Back to top
+You will need to provide them with a parcel ID number (or Sidwell number) to obtain information recorded against the property

 Can I split my property to build another home?